Jubb Yussef (Joseph's Well): Grave of Sheikh Abdallah

 This is a grave in the centre of the valley, under an ancient oak tree, 120 metres west of the khan, and 240 metres west of Jubb Yussef.
 Only the oak remains, because the grave, which had never been especially grand, served at the time of the establishment of Amiad as a hill for gathering stones from the fields.
-The grave is first mentioned by Edward Pocock in the year 1745 and is marked as such in maps from the Mandate period.
+The grave is first mentioned by Richard Pococke in the year 1745 and is marked as such in maps from the Mandate period.

 The House of Our Father Jacob

 The House of Jacob Our Father is first mentioned by Don Aquilante Rocchetta, the Italian traveller who visited the region in 1599.
 He describes the ruins to the east of Jubb Yussef and quotes the locals who called it by this name.
 This is an area of about 10 dunams (about one hectare), clear of rocks, with Jubb Yussef located at its western side.
 Today only the foundations of the buildings are visible.
 According to ceramic evidence, this was essentially a one-period settlement, which existed in the second half of the 13th century.

 It is difficult to tell for sure whether this settlement was established by the crusaders at the end of their sovereignty of this part of the Galilee, or whether it was built by the Mamluks at the onset of their power.
-In the early forties of the 13th century, the Templars laboured mightily to build the Safed fortress, their largest and most formidable in the Middle East.
+In the early 1240s, the Templars laboured mightily to build the Safed fortress, their largest and most formidable in the Middle East.
 This was their second fortress in the region.
 The earlier one, built 100 years before, had been much smaller, and was abandoned when they left at the end of the 12th century.
 In 1266, the fortress of Safed was conquered by Sultan Baybars.
 Thousands of citizens and defenders that inhabited the fortress were slaughtered after surrendering their weapons, mistakenly believing their enemy's promise that if they did so, they would be peacefully evicted to Tyre.